josejlm2/contacts/README.md

 Each module subdirectory contains:

-- `app.php`    A basic http router to power a built-in PHP server
+- `index.php`  A basic http router to power a built-in PHP server
 - `util.php`   Various utility functions provided to make life easier during the lesson at hand
 - `lesson.php` The actual code for that given lesson - most with placeholders